portals-project/portals/README.md

   1. [Group/squash commit](https://github.com/akka/akka/blob/main/CONTRIBUTING.md#creating-commits-and-writing-commit-messages).
   1. Submit a pull-request (include a reference to the issue).
   1. After review and approval (LGTM) the pull-request will be merged.

+# Portals Legacy
+To find the old repo look through the branches for [!old-dump](https://github.com/jonasspenger/portals/tree/!old-dump), and for [legacy](https://github.com/jonasspenger/portals/tree/legacy).

+## Design Documents
+To find out more about Portals and the programming model, please visit the [Portals-Meta](https://github.com/jonasspenger/portals-meta) page.
+There you will find a walkthrough through the model.